 Infant Viking Costume

 Norsemen started training early, like really early.
 When you’re donning your Viking gear there’s no reason Junior has to miss out.
-The sooner he learns to wear his horn helmet the better he’ll fare in the shield wall in a couple years.
+The sooner he learns to wear his horn helmet, the better he’ll fare in the shield wall in a couple of years.
 Who knows, maybe when you’re at that Norwegian festival he’ll get to try baby’s first lutefisk!

 Greek Warriors Costumes

 Those Greeks gave us a huge variety of characters to choose from with their varied islands, complicated history, and intricate mythology.
 With our options ranging from Medusa costumes to Spartan ensembles, you’re sure to find an ancient Greek costume to wear to your local chariot races.

 You know that Spartan training was intense when soldiers looked at wars as a nice respite from their rigorous training that started from early childhood.
 With so much time spent toughening up their soldiers, they didn’t have time to think about complicated fashion.
 So these men typically kept it simple, but we don’t mind.
 The bright white tunic costume with its leather and metal studded accents is a dashing look; just make sure you’ve got the Spartan sword and shield at the ready.
 All the training in the world won’t help a guy who sprints into battle unarmed, no matter how gnarly your paws are.